ericaosta/alagant/README.md

 ## ISO 9001:2015
+### International Organization for Standardization (ISO) 9001:2015

+Requiring companies be certified in the ISO 9001 standard will ensure a level of maturity as an organization and standards the Quoter must consistently apply in order to remain certified.

 Coming soon

 ## CPS
+### CSP and Key Technology Partnerships

+Require vendor partnerships with Oracle and the top CSPs: AWS (Advanced or Premier), Microsoft Azure (Silver or Gold Competency) and Oracle Cloud Services (Gold Competency).
+Having this level of reach back is critical for transformation efforts.

 Coming soon

 ## Oracle Federal Finances
+### Demonstrate Experience with at Least Three (3) Projects Implementing and Upgrading Oracle Federal Financials

+Having familiarity and domain expertise with Oracle Federal Financials can be good predictor of future success with NBS as the backbone of the system is Oracle Federal Financials.

 Coming soon

 ## Cloud Migration/Transformation
+### Demonstrate Experience with at Least Two (2) Projects Leading Supporting Cloud Migration/Transformation

+Having familiarity experience successfully supporting a cloud migration in a similar environment to NBS can be a good predictor of future success.

 Coming soon

 ## FedRAMP
+### Demonstrate Experience with at Least Two (2) or More FedRAMP Operational Expertise

+Quoter must have experience managing applications similar in size and scope of NBS in a FISMA High or Moderate Cloud data centers.

 Coming soon